gcperformance/service-data/README.md

 - `ifoi_fr.csv`: Exhaustive list of departmental info in french
 - `org_var.csv`: List of variant department names and their IFOI ID.
 - `sid_list.csv`: Unique list of service IDs with latest reporting year and department.
+- `si_all.csv`: Full service inventory merging 2018–2023 datasets with the 2024 dataset.
+All `service_scope` included.
+- `ss_all.csv`: Full service standard dataset merging 2018–2023 datasets with the 2024 dataset.
+All `service_scope` included.

 #### `src/`: Source Code for Script
 - `clean.py`: functions to clean and set up data